MattRiina/rcos-status-updates/fall_2018/week_01.md

 > I almost completed the setup but ran into some problems with the configuration file not being read correctly.

-> I completed up until step 6 on this GitHub repository setup section: https://github.com/wtg/shuttletracker
+> I completed up until step 12 on this GitHub repository setup section: https://github.com/wtg/shuttletracker

 ## This Week's Plan

-> I plan to finish the setup on the shuttle tracker and successfully run it.
+> I plan to finish the setup on the shuttle tracker GitHub and successfully run it.

 > I also plan on familiarizing myself with the project and learning the other softwares I will be using.